Group One Betting Guide

 THE Challenge Stakes is one of New Zealand’s most prized feature races and is steeped in history.

-Formerly known as the Mudgway Stakes, the Challenge Stakes is the first group one of the season in New Zealand and it is run on the first of three days during the Hawke’s Bay spring carnival in August/September.
+Formerly known as the Mudgway Stakes, the Challenge Stakes is the first group one of the season in New Zealand and it is run during the Hawke’s Bay spring carnival in August/September.

 The weight-for-age contest over 1400m doesn’t suit every runner that lines up, but most entrants are going for the Triple Crown which includes the Windsor Park Plate and the Spring Classic.